What to Put on Your Business Card: 7 Essentials You Need to Know

 If your business isn't tied to a specific location or is run from a virtual office, adding your location could still help people remember you if they come across your business card a few months after meeting you.
 If you're not sure if your business card needs a physical address, FrugalMarketing.com goes more in depth on this question.

-With all of the options you have for designing business cards it's important to keep in mind why you're creating them.
-The point is to market your business.
-So think about the information your customers need to know and list that.
+With all of the options you have for designing business cards it's important to keep in mind why you're creating them: to market your business.
+So think about the information your customers need to know and list that on your business card.
 At minimum it should contain your business name, your name, and your contact information.
 Beyond that, choose sparingly.
 Keep what you need and leave everything else off.